 The hypersurfaces are defined by homogeneous polynomials whose degrees are given by an unordered $r$-tuple $d_1,\ldots ,d_r$.
-In general, the induced complex structure of $X_n(d_1,\dots,d_r)$ depends on the choice of the polynomials.
-However, as noted by Thom, the diffeomorphism type of a complete intersection only depends on $n$ and the multi-degree $(d_1,\ldots ,d_r)$.
+In general, the induced complex structure of $X_n(d_1,\dots,d_r)$ depends on the choice of the polynomials (cf. \cite{Hi54}, \S 2.1).
+However, as noted by Thom, the oriented diffeomorphism type of a complete intersection only depends on $n$ and the multi-degree $(d_1,\ldots ,d_r)$.